 - Mandatory for CBT - This module is a mandatory elective module in the Big Questions area that is part of the Jacobs Track (Methods and Skills modules; Community Impact Project module; Language modules; Big Questions modules). - Students are encouraged to relate the content of their previous modules to the topics of this module and contribute their knowledge and competencies to class discussions and activities.

-Assessment Component 1: Written examination Duration: 60 min
+Duration: 60 min

 Assessment Component 2: Team project

 Completion: This module is passed with an assessment-component weighted average grade of 45% or higher.